dereklukacs/waiting-game/stickrunner/iteration.md

 can we add a mechanic that if a stick figure is no longer on the road it falls off and gets removed. add the falling animation.

 let's add a mechanic where the stick figures have guns and shoot. they should always shoot straight forward. simulate the bullets and have them hit the zombies.

+add jumping, make them actually walk on the road (right now they're floating)

+they're too low now and the bullets aren't hitting the zombies